Company with the best help center out there.

-LifeStation, the Union, NJ based company, is a manufacturer of medical alert systems with a long tradition and wide popularity among people.
+LifeStation, a company based in Union, NJ, is a manufacturer of medical alert systems with a long tradition and wide popularity among users.
 Founded in 1977, it has become one of the most reliable producers of medical help equipment on the market.
 The fact that they’re a family business with such a long tradition only adds to their trustworthiness and reputation.

-We went through several LifeStation reviews, and a large majority of these reports highlight the practical features and expert monitoring service provided by this company.
-So, we’ve decided to try these products in person and put together a review of their functions, advantages, and potential glitches.
+We went through several LifeStation reviews, and a large majority of these reports highlight the practical features and expert monitoring services provided by this company.
+So we decided to try these products in person and put together a review of their functions, advantages, and potential glitches.

-Stay with us as we dig into the details of this company’s offer of medical alert systems.
+Stay with us as we dig into the details of this company’s offering of medical alert systems.

 Traditional & Plus In-Home Systems

-On another note, the in-home traditional is best for rural, whilst the in-home plus is better suitable for urban areas.
-After going through several LifeStation medical alert reviews, we discovered that users appreciate the fact that the base unit is UL listed, a respected safety standard for appliances.
-As a matter of fact, many customers chose this in-home model over LifeFone because of the UL-status.
+On another note, the In-Home Traditional is best for rural locations, while the In-Home Plus is more suitable for urban areas.
+After going through several LifeStation medical alert reviews, we discovered that users appreciate the fact that the base unit is UL listed, a respected safety standard for appliances, and this is what made them opt for this model.

 The pendant is waterproof, meaning seniors can wear their help buttons in the shower, a feature of great importance.
-The design is simple; there is a help button and an indicator light that flashes when the button is pressed.
+The design is simple; there’s a Help button and an indicator light that flashes when the button is pressed.

 On a negative note, the 500-foot range is one of the lowest we’ve encountered with devices of the kind.
-Bay Alarm Medical in-home alert, for instance, has 1000-foot coverage which enables secure use in and around the house.
-Similar to this, LifeStation Plus claims to have 1000-foot coverage as well.
-However, after thoroughly testing the device, as well as consulting with other Life Station reviews, we came to realize that 700-foot is the optimal range this device can reach.
+Even though LifeStation Plus claims to have 1000-foot coverage, after thoroughly testing the device, as well as consulting with other Life Station reviews, we came to realize that 700 feet is the top range this device can reach.

-For an in-depth overlook at the in-home options, check our LifeStation At Home Review.
+For an in-depth overview of the in-home options, check out our LifeStation at Home review.

 Life Station Mobile with GPS

-It’s always handy to have a help button in your bathroom or hallway which will give you the chance to call for help in case of a fall or other emergency.
-If you place them strategically, low on the wall, these buttons can be lifesavers.
-Luckily, the company offers such buttons at a starting price of $2.49 a month.
+It’s always handy to have a Help button in your bathroom or hallway to give you the chance to call for help in case of a fall or other emergency.
+If you place them strategically, i.e. low on the wall, these buttons can be lifesavers.
+Luckily, LifeStation medical alert offers such buttons at a starting price of $2.49 a month.

 Likewise, if you’re home alone when an emergency happens, you won’t be able to open the door.
 That’s why it’s good to go for the Life Station lock box.
 It will enable the paramedics and emergency crew to enter your home and give you first aid without breaking down the door.

-Another helpful option for older couples is to get an additional help button, for the spouse or any other person who lives with them in their home.
+Another helpful option for older couples is getting an additional help button, for a spouse or any other person who lives with them in their home.